mithi/robotics-blog/content/blog/bossy/01-task-list.md

 ### Coding and finishing up

 - [x] .Make a class wrapper for elegantly reading, processing, and accessing the input signals
-- Add UI functionality for providing feedback of controls in the 8x8 led matrix (screen)
+- [x] .Add UI functionality for providing feedback of controls in the 8x8 led matrix (screen)
 - Send commands by user from controller to receiver.
 - Use controller to control a different LED Matrix wirelessly
 - Make an enclosure to house our controller